ga-wdi-boston/js-basics-1-assessment/README.md

 Please list the JavaScript primitives and give one example of each.

+string = 'the ultimate question' number  = 42
+boolean = true/false
+undefined =
+null =

 ## Question 2

 ```js
 let c = 5;
 let d = 2;
 c = c + d;
 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+the c to the right of the assignment operator will be 5, and d has been assigned the value 2, so 2+5=7, and now c is reassigned to the value of 7.

 ## Question 3